PHHargrove/gasnet/docs/memory_kinds.md

   + ofi-conduit (`verbs` provider) on Linux over Mellanox InfiniBand hardware
   + ofi-conduit (`verbs` provider) on HPE Cray EX systems using Slingshot-10 NICs
   + ofi-conduit (`cxi` provider) on HPE Cray EX systems using Slingshot-11 NICs
+  + ofi-conduit *may* work with other providers and/or networks, but the GASNet-EX maintainers lack access to test such configurations.
+Reports of success or failure are encouraged!

 In this document we will use "communication offload" in place of vendor-specific terms for the relevant technology ("GPUDirect RDMA" for